Chmaldonado/Chmaldonado/README.md

 ## Hi there 👋

 - I’m currently working on projects
-- I’m currently learning internet programming languages
-- Ask me about C, C#, and Python
+- Ask me about JavaScript, C#, and Python
 - How to reach me: chris.o.maldonado@gmail.com
 <!--
 **Chmaldonado/Chmaldonado** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.